samwells9/samwells9.github.io/_pages/blog.md

 <summary style="cursor: pointer; font-weight: bold;">Generating Winning Insights: A Guide to Collecting and Curating Soccer Data</summary>

 <p>
-  Soccer has always been a game of skill and strategy, but in recent years, the explosion of data has revolutionized how we analyze the sport.
+  Soccer has always been a game of skill and strategy, but in recent years, the explosion of data is revolutionizing how we approach the sport.
 The sheer volume of data now available is transforming how teams measure performance and make decisions.
-As more data becomes accessible, it’s reshaping coaching strategies, player development, and even fan engagement.
-This surge of data is changing the game, and those who are able to use it successfully put themselves in prime position to gain a competitive advantage over their opponents.
+This surge of data is changing the game, and those who are able to use it to generate powerful insights have the potential to gain an competitive edge over their opponents.
+One key to the generation of insights is effective data collection and curation.
+The quality of your analysis will heavily depend on the quality of the data you are working with, so it is crucial that these steps are not overlooked.
+In this post, I will show you how to collect and prepare soccer data for analysis.
+Now, let's lace up our cleats and kick-start your path to insightful soccer analysis!
 </p>

 </details>